MickaelG/tomate_cpp/README.md

 - Set your first crop data and add it using "add crop" button.
 - You can see the state of the garden at any date in the "Space view" tab.
 By default, this date is today.
 You can select an other date by clicking in the "months line" in the time view.
 The red line shows the date selected for space view.

-# Mailing list #
+# Roadmap #
-Send any of your comment, bug or idea to tomate@librelist.com.
-You can also subscribe to this list to be informed about new features and new versions.
+- Windows version
+- Ability to specify location graphically instead of giving coordinates
+- Ability to change dates in time view using mouse drag
+- Calendar view to have an overview of what to do over time
+- Port to Qt5
+- And more...

 # License #
 Tomate is licensed under GPL.